Different Types of Roofing Materials

 Expensive to manufacture and tricky to install, this "stone" roof is among the most expensive available.
 When properly installed and maintained, a slate roof can last for 75 years or more.

 ENERGY STAR® qualified roof shingles can lower roof surface temperature by as much as 50 degrees Fahrenheit.

 ENERGY STAR® rated shingles provide all the protection you expect for your roof while also helping increase the energy efficiency of your home.
 A cool roof is designed to reflect solar energy, decreasing the amount of heat that's transferred to your home's interior and the amount of air conditioning needed to keep it comfortable.

 When installed properly, energy-efficient shingles can offer savings on energy bills.
 Reflective roof products can also reduce UV damage and extend the life of the roof.
 Many cool roof products qualify for energy rebates and incentives.

 Krumwiede Roofing and Exteriors is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
-It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.
+It doesn't matter what type of roofing system we are working with, we always ensure the best quality workmanship, excellent customer service, and a long-lasting, durable roof over your head.

 our service area